tylergreulich/reactjs.org/content/docs/concurrent-mode-patterns.md

 ### Splitting High and Low Priority State {#splitting-high-and-low-priority-state}

 When you design React components, it is usually best to find the "minimal representation" of state.
-For example, instead of keeping `firstName`, `lastName`, and `fullName` in state, it's usually better keep only `firstName` and `lastName`, and then calculate `fullName` during rendering.
+For example, instead of keeping `firstName`, `lastName`, and `fullName` in state, it's usually better to keep only `firstName` and `lastName`, and then calculate `fullName` during rendering.
 This lets us avoid mistakes where we update one state but forget the other state.

-However, in Concurrent Mode there are cases where you might *want* to "duplicate" some data in different state variables.
+However, in Concurrent Mode, there are cases where you might *want* to "duplicate" some data in different state variables.
 Consider this tiny translation app:

 ```js
 const initialQuery = "Hello, world";